arbenson/ScHoLP-Tutorial/README.md

 email-Enron & 3317 & 0.008 & 0.130 & 0.151 & 0.711
 ```

-##### Table S2

-##### Table S3 (Simplicial closure probabilities at different points in time)
+##### Table S2 (dependence of tie strength and edge density at different points in time)

-The results from this table uses the core ScHoLP.jl and the same function we saw above for the simplicial closure probabilities.
+The results from this table use the core ScHoLP.jl and the same function we saw above for the simplicial closure probabilities.
 We just provide an extra input parameter to the function `closure_type_counts3()`.

 ```julia
 using ScHoLP